ljw1004/csharpspec/csharp/variables.md

 An output parameter does not create a new storage location.
 Instead, an output parameter represents the same storage location as the variable given as the argument in the function member or delegate invocation.
 Thus, the value of an output parameter is always the same as the underlying variable.

 The following definite assignment rules apply to output parameters.
-Note the different rules for reference parameters described in §5.1.5.
+Note the different rules for reference parameters described in [Reference parameters](variables.md#reference-parameters).

 *  A variable need not be definitely assigned before it can be passed as an output parameter in a function member or delegate invocation.
 *  Following the normal completion of a function member or delegate invocation, each variable that was passed as an output parameter is considered assigned in that execution path.
 *  Within a function member or anonymous function, an output parameter is considered initially unassigned.
-*  Every output parameter of a function member or anonymous function must be definitely assigned (§5.3) before the function member or anonymous function returns normally.
+*  Every output parameter of a function member or anonymous function must be definitely assigned ([Definite assignment](variables.md#definite-assignment)) before the function member or anonymous function returns normally.

-Within an instance constructor of a struct type, the `this` keyword behaves exactly as an output parameter of the struct type (§7.6.7).
+Within an instance constructor of a struct type, the `this` keyword behaves exactly as an output parameter of the struct type ([This access](expressions.md#this-access)).

 ### Local variables

 A ***local variable*** is declared by a *local_variable_declaration*, which may occur in a *block*, a *for_statement*, a *switch_statement* or a *using_statement*; or by a *foreach_statement* or a *specific_catch_clause* for a *try_statement*.

 The lifetime of a local variable is the portion of program execution during which storage is guaranteed to be reserved for it.
 This lifetime extends at least from entry into the *block*, *for_statement*, *switch_statement*, *using_statement*, *foreach_statement*, or *specific_catch_clause* with which it is associated, until execution of that *block*, *for_statement*, *switch_statement*, *using_statement*, *foreach_statement*, or *specific_catch_clause* ends in any way.
 (Entering an enclosed *block* or calling a method suspends, but does not end, execution of the current *block*, *for_statement*, *switch_statement*, *using_statement*, *foreach_statement*, or *specific_catch_clause*.)
-If the local variable is captured by an anonymous function (§7.15.5.1), its lifetime extends at least until the delegate or expression tree created from the anonymous function, along with any other objects that come to reference the captured variable, are eligible for garbage collection.
+If the local variable is captured by an anonymous function ([Captured outer variables](expressions.md#captured-outer-variables)), its lifetime extends at least until the delegate or expression tree created from the anonymous function, along with any other objects that come to reference the captured variable, are eligible for garbage collection.

 If the parent *block*, *for_statement*, *switch_statement*, *using_statement*, *foreach_statement*, or *specific_catch_clause* is entered recursively, a new instance of the local variable is created each time, and its *local_variable_initializer*, if any, is evaluated each time.

 A local variable introduced by a *local_variable_declaration* is not automatically initialized and thus has no default value.
 For the purpose of definite assignment checking, a local variable introduced by a *local_variable_declaration* is considered initially unassigned.
-A *local_variable_declaration* may include a *local_variable_initializer*, in which case the variable is considered definitely assigned only after the initializing expression (§5.3.3.4).
+A *local_variable_declaration* may include a *local_variable_initializer*, in which case the variable is considered definitely assigned only after the initializing expression ([Declaration statements](variables.md#declaration-statements)).

 Within the scope of a local variableintroduced by a *local_variable_declaration*, it is a compile-time error to refer to that local variable in a textual position that precedes its *local_variable_declarator*.
-If the local variable declaration is implicit (§8.5.1), it is also an error to refer to the variable within its *local_variable_declarator*.
+If the local variable declaration is implicit ([Local variable declarations](statements.md#local-variable-declarations)), it is also an error to refer to the variable within its *local_variable_declarator*.

 A local variable introduced by a *foreach_statement* or a *specific_catch_clause* is considered definitely assigned in its entire scope.

 The actual lifetime of a local variable is implementation-dependent.
 For example, a compiler might statically determine that a local variable in a block is only used for a small portion of that block.
 Using this analysis, the compiler could generate code that results in the variable's storage having a shorter lifetime than its containing block.

-The storage referred to by a local reference variable is reclaimed independently of the lifetime of that local reference variable (§3.9).
+The storage referred to by a local reference variable is reclaimed independently of the lifetime of that local reference variable ([Automatic memory management](basic-concepts.md#automatic-memory-management)).

 ## Default values